Two-dimensional categorified Hall algebras: Derived moduli stacks of coherent sheaves

 Thus, $\bfBun_\B^n(X)$ is the quasi-Hamiltonian derived reduction of $\bfBun_\B^n(X')$.
 By further using $\bfBun_\B^n(X')\simeq \bfBun_\B^n(S^1)^{\times\, 2g_X}$, the derived stack $\bfBun_\B^n(X)$ reduces to

 \end{enumerate} \end{example}

 Generalizing the above example \eqref{item:example1}, we have:

 \begin{corollary} Let $X$ be a smooth and proper complex scheme of dimension $n$.
-Then the cotangent complex $\LL_{\bfCoh_\B(X)}$ is perfect and has tor-amplitude $[-1, 2n-1]$.
-In particular, $\bfCoh_\B(X)$ is derived l.c.i.\ when $X$ is a curve. \end{corollary}
+Then the cotangent complex $\LL_{\bfCoh_\B(X)}$ is perfect and has tor-amplitude within $[-1, 2n-1]$.
+In particular, $\bfCoh_\B(X)$ is derived lci\ when $X$ is a curve. \end{corollary}

 \begin{proof} Recall that Corollary~\ref{cor:coh_global_cotangent_complex_smooth_case} provides a canonical formally étale map $\bfCoh_\B(X) \to \bfPerf(X_\B)$.
 Thus, the cotangent complex $\LL_{\bfCoh_\B(X)}$ at a point $x\colon S \to \bfCoh_\B(X)$, where $S \in \dAff$ is a affine derived scheme, is isomorphic to the cotangent complex $\LL_{\bfPerf(X_\B)}$ at the point $\tilde x\colon S \to \bfCoh_\B(X)\to \bfPerf(X_\B)$.